Online Intensive Outpatient Program

 Virtual guests receive the same quality, personalized care in virtual treatment as our in-person care.
 These virtual options provide much-needed additional flexibility to help us meet our guests’ unique needs.
 In many ways, there has never been a better time for virtual treatment to help us meet our guests’ unique needs.

 If you or a loved one is struggling with the effects of mental illness or addiction, you might find the structured setting of an online intensive outpatient program (IOP) beneficial.
 Online IOP treatment removes the individual from all the temptations and triggers from society for a prolonged period.
 If a patient returns to their previous way of life immediately after treatment, they are at risk for relapse.
 An IOP is critical to the transition back into daily life, by reinforcing all the therapies and ideas that inpatient or partial hospitalization treatment has taught them.

-High Watch's online IOP sessions are three nights per week and each session lasts three hours.
+High Watch holds both an evening and an afternoon IOP program.
+Each is three group sessions per week and the sessions last three hours.
 The minimum program duration is six weeks and guests may choose to continue the program beyond that time.

 Goals of the Intensive Outpatient Program